FlowFuse/website/src/blog/2024/09/managing-node-red-instances-in-centralize-platfrom.md

 1. **Deployment and Configuration Management:** Setting up Node-RED instances on a server requires not just solid technical know-how but also ongoing attention.
 As you scale to thousands of instances, the task becomes a marathon of maintenance and configuration tweaks, consuming valuable time and resources.

 2. **Remote Management:** When it comes to managing Node-RED instances on edge devices, the challenges can multiply.
-Unexpected issues might arise that require an on-site visit for troubleshooting..
+Unexpected issues might arise that require an on-site visit for troubleshooting.

 3. **Monitoring and Troubleshooting:** Monitoring the health and performance of multiple instances demands vigilance.
 You’ll find yourself sifting through logs and responding to alerts across instances, turning monitoring into a crucial yet often overwhelming task.